NEUROIMAGING / NEUROSONOLOGY

 - can´t evaluate the hemodynamic consequences in the posterior circulation

-- delayed enhancement of the ipsilateral vertebral artery can be observed, but flow direction can not be determined
+- delayed filling of the ipsilateral vertebral artery can be observed, but the flow direction cannot be determined

-- neurosonology is perfect for such a task
+- neurosonology is perfectly suited for such a task

 DSA

-- detects SA stenosis + delayed, retrograde filling of ipsilateral vertebral artery
+- detects SA stenosis + delayed retrograde filling of the ipsilateral vertebral artery

 Neurosonology

-STEAL PHENOMENON IN PATIENT WITH RIGHT SUBCLAVIAN ARTERY STENOSIS
+THE STEAL PHENOMENON IN A PATIENT WITH RIGHT SUBCLAVIAN ARTERY STENOSIS

 Management

-- a conservative approach with aggressive management of vascular risk factors + antiplatelet therapy
+- aggressive management of vascular risk factors + antiplatelet therapy

-- blood pressure should be measured in both arms, and BP management should be guided by the values obtained on the unaffected arm
+- blood pressure should be measured in both arms, and BP management should be guided by the values obtained in the unaffected arm

 - subclavian angioplasty with stenting